 Currently we are exploring with a daycare opportunities how it will be possible to implement an early intercultural education and support children to be raised multilingually.

-Multilingual Classroom Workshop
+Multicultural Classroom Workshop

-The workshop “Multilingual Classroom” is designed for teachers who find themselves in the situation of teaching students from diverse cultural backgrounds with different levels of communication skills.
+The workshop “Multicultural Classroom” is designed for teachers who find themselves in the situation of teaching students from diverse cultural backgrounds with different levels of communication skills.
 When navigating a multilingual classroom, it is especially important to put a high emphasis on aspects of language-in-use in order to raise metalinguistic awareness.
 This workshop aims to help current and future teachers become aware of the fact that for effective communication students’ diverse cultural backgrounds and language skills do not need to be an obstacle, but can also be an advantage in everyday communication.
 Participants will be able to see their classroom from more than a monolingual perspective and will thereby be able to better guide their students’ communication in the classroom community.

 Teaching students from different cultural and linguistic backgrounds is a challenge that many teachers face every day.
 While it is often seen as an obstacle, a diverse group of students is first and foremost an advantage for both the students and teachers.
 This workshop will help teachers to